shijujohn1093/sj-udacity-devops-final/readme.md

 3) k8s-deployment : is for deployment services deployment which will triggered from jenkind

-##About Project:
+## About Project:

 ### Kubenetes Cluster

 I created a CI/CD pipeline for a basic website that deploys to a cluster in AWS EKS.
-Find fina code at  k8s-cluster/create-cluster.sh
+Find code at k8s-cluster/create-cluster.sh

 ### Applicaiton validation, build and deployment through CI/CD pipeline